Bed & Breakfast

 We offer two double bedrooms for use by guests, These are named after areas of Thornton: Shillycake and Hoppit

-Hoppit is a double room with the sole use of a luxury bathroom.
-It offers a lovely view over the large rear garden with the bird feeding area and ponds.
+Hoppit is a double room with the sole use of a large luxury bathroom with bath and separate shower.
+It offers a lovely view over the extensive rear garden with the bird feeding area and ponds.

 We aim to cater for all dietary requirements, so please just ask and we will endeavour to accommodate your needs.